Great course but very susceptible to the Florida rain

 Pros: Very nice park setting.
 Front nine winds around a semi-open area, making good use of trees and staying outside picnic areas.
-Back nine is a little more wooded, including palmettos, but still has decent fairways.
+Back nine is a little more wooded, including palmettos, but still has well-defined supler cool fairways.
 Good flow/easily navigated.
 Not overly long for this old man's arm, so nailing your line gives birdie opportunities.
 That makes for a good fun vs. frustration ratio.
 Decent shot variety, helped by two pin placements on quite a few holes and good signs describing the hole layouts.
 Baskets getting older, but are in fine shape.
 Excellent drainage for being so flat and close to the river, never had a standing water issue.
 However, when the river rises, 4's basket and 5's tee can be submerged.
 Great local solution: play 4 to basket #2 and use teepad #3 on hole 5.

 Cons: I'm giving extremely small deductions for these cons, but they added up to a point way from perfect.
 Concrete tees are a little short and several lack much room for run-up(otherwise in good shape).
 Pro players would likely want greater distance.
 There are picnic tables near quite a few holes, but I suppose you can nitpick for benches, bag hangers, trash cans.
 No elevation to speak of, but hey, it's FL.
 Which reminds me: bring bug spray in hot weather.

 Other Thoughts: This is a fabulous park for being so close to Tampa.
 The Hillsborough River is beautiful here, close to holes 1-5, but not really in play.
 Hole 14 has a small water hazard to the left of the fairway that I didn't expect, so beware fading left just short of the basket.
 The "USF-only" rule doesn't seem to be enforced here, but I haven't played here enough to say that conclusively.
 It's worth a try to play this gem of a course.